-This page explains how to create and manage virtual machines (VMs) and policies on your private cloud by using the vSphere client.
+This page explains how to create and manage virtual machines (VMs) and policies in your private cloud by using the vSphere client.

 Before you begin

-This quickstart requires you to have an existing Google Cloud VMware Engine private cloud.
-You can create one by completing the following quickstart: Set up VMware Engine and create a private cloud.
+- Created a Google Cloud VMware Engine private cloud.
+You can create one by completing the following quickstart: Creating your first private cloud.

 Access the vCenter client from the VMware Engine portal